Supporting you and your Family during the Summer Months

-Working whilst taking care of family can be a daunting prospect and finding ways to keep children occupied during the summer holidays when your usual sources of support may not be available can present another challenge for busy parents.
+Working whilst taking care of family can be a daunting prospect and finding ways to keep children occupied during the summer months when your usual sources of support may not be available can present another challenge for busy parents.

-Do also make use of your annual leave and take breaks to have some time together as a family, it is important that we all take time out from work, especially given the pressures caused by the current situation.
+Do make use of your annual leave and take breaks to have some time together as a family, it is important that we all take time out from work, especially given the pressures caused by the current situation.

 Summer Activity Ideas

-Summer Activity Programme
+Summer Activity Guide

 Department for Education - My Activity Passport